-judgement, and arbitrary whims, determined outcomes."
-Other colonies, such as Jamaica (until 1865) or Nova Scotia, had assemblies founded during the expansion of the Atlantic empire that accepted petitions.
-In 1852-53, the granting of "representative government" to colonies such as Cape Colony, New Zealand, and New South Wales provided a further outlet for petitioners, especially settlers concerned with racial and ethnic supremacy.
-To give another example, in her recent study of shifting imperial identities in the eighteenth-century Atlantic world, Hannah Weiss Muller has shown that subjecthood provided a means to incorporate inhabitants of formerly French territories into the British empire, particularly as petitioners to the Crown.
-A focus on the role of petitions from and about the colonies may therefore trace the distinctions drawn between subjects of the crown.
+petitioners, especially settlers concerned with racial and ethnic supremacy.
+16 To give a further example, in her recent study of shifting imperial identities in the eighteenth-century Atlantic world, Hannah Weiss Muller has shown that subjecthood provided a means to incorporate inhabitants of formerly French territories into the British Empire, particularly as petitioners to the crown.
+17 A focus on the role of petitions from and about the colonies may therefore trace the distinctions drawn between subjects of the crown.

-Indeed, a fragmented array of subscriptional practices and institutional contexts encompassed both de jure and de facto differences across colonies, distinguishing between the crown's subjects by race, culture, and location, as well as between those of metropole and the empire.
-A distinctive dynamic of petitioning within colonial societies was that petitioners could appeal to the central imperial state - monarch, Parliament, and government - for redress and call on it to assert supremacy over governors, colonial assemblies, or local officials.
-Maori and aboriginal petitioners in New Zealand and Australia, for example, successively appealed to governors and, ultimately, the crown in an attempt to protect their rights against
+Indeed, a fragmented array of subscriptional practices and institutional contexts encompassed both de jure and de facto differences across colonies, distinguishing between the crown's subjects by race, culture, and location, including metropole and empire.
+A distinctive dynamic of petitioning within colonial societies was that petitioners could appeal to the central imperial state-monarch, Parliament, and government-for redress and call on it to assert supremacy over governors, colonial assemblies, or local officials.
+Maori and Aboriginal petitioners in New Zealand and Australia, for example, successively appealed to governors and, ultimately, the crown in an attempt to protect their rights against encroachment by self-governing settlers.
+After 1918, Susan Pedersen and Ravi de Costa have argued, Indigenous peoples increasingly directed their higher appeals to international public opinion and global bodies rather than imperial authorities, as a way to exert pressure on their governments.
+In the period we studied, petitioners' strategic judgment might identify the crown and the Colonial Office as much as the Imperial Parliament for appeals against colonial authorities.